 Do The Essentials First

 Once you’ve arrived at this new country, it can be hard to know where to begin with setting up your new life there.
-With your job already in order, JR Thorpe, a contributor to Bustle, recommends that you start with the three most essential things: housing, banking, and medical.
+With your job already in order, JR Thorpe, a contributor to Bustle, recommends that you start with the three most essential things: housing, medical and banking.
 Without a place to live, it can be hard to make anything else fall into place.
+And without a doctor, you won’t be prepared for the chance that you get sick or hurt and need to seek medical attention.
 And without any money, you’ll never be able to pay for the things you need.
-And without a doctor, you won’t be prepared for the chance that you get sick or hurt and need to seek medical attention.
+Usually, different countries have different currencies so it’s vital that the financial situation is thought of before the move.
+Depending on where you’re moving too, there are other financial considerations you need to make, such as finding out different tax rates.
+Andorra’s tax rates certainly vary from those in the UK so it’s vital to know what’s what so you can be fully prepared.
 So before you worry about anything else, make sure you get these three things taken care of.

 Know What Your Work Visa Allows